matloff/fasteR/README.md

 the first few records, and looking at a couple of data types.

-Now, as a first try in assessing the question of weight gain over time, let's look at the mean weight for each age.
-We'll round the ages to the nearest integer first, using the R function, **round**:
+Now, as a first try in assessing the question of weight gain over time, let's look at the mean weight for each age group.
+We'll round the ages to the nearest integer first, using the R function, **round**, so that e.g.  21.8 becomes 22 and 35.1 becomes 35.

 ``` r
 > age <- round(mlb$Age)